How to prevent users removing security from PDF files

 - add watermarks to your PDFs that contain the recipient’s information (to discourage sharing).
 Generic please do not copy text is unlikely to be effective.

-Various products on the market are intended to add additional security to PDF files in one way or another.
-Not only are they more secure but they have additional features such as the ability to expire documents on a fixed date or after a period of time.
+Various products on the market are designed to enhance the security of PDF files to prevent the easy removal of passwords and restrictions.
+Not only are they more secure, but they have additional features such as the ability to expire documents on a fixed date or after a period of time.

-We’ll quickly assess the three most popular options – PDF plugins, data rooms, and PDF DRM.
+We’ll quickly assess the four most popular options – PDF certificates, PDF plugins, data rooms, and PDF DRM.

-Ultimately, third-party PDF security plugins can only do so much to patch up the major document security weaknesses present in Adobe Acrobat.
+Ultimately, third-party PDF security plugins can only do so much to fix the major document security weaknesses present in Adobe Acrobat.
 With the constant headache of compatibility on top and easy methods to attack plugins, they just aren’t worth it.

 There are other issues with data rooms, too: